isabella232/flyte/README.md

  - Written in Golang and optimized for performance

 ## Coming Soon
- - Single Task Execution support
+ - Single Task Execution support - Coming in milestone 0.5.0
+ - Raw container task Support (no flytekit required) - Coming in milestone 0.5.0
  - Reactive pipelines
  - More integrations

 # Available Plugins